 The centralization of power and extreme message control in Ottawa these days concerns me.
 Scientists, for example, are not only having their funding slashed but they are not allowed to tell the truth as they see it.
 (And if they do, the government ignores their advice anyway.)
 When ministers and MPs do speak, it's almost Orwellian to listen to them.
 Time for an election, I think...!

 35. Who did you miss?

 As always, my daughter, and my grandparents.

-I miss my childhood best friends.
-I have been thinking of them a lot lately.
-Don't get to see enough of them, either. :(
+My childhood best friends.
+Don't get to see enough of them. :(